Who could replace Boris Johnson as Tory leader?

 Boris Johnson announces Covid Plan B restrictions

-The Conservative Party has a reputation for ruthlessly disposing of its leaders when they have become surplus to requirements and are no longer viewed as electoral assets: i.e they can't win a parliamentary majority.
+The Conservative Party has a reputation for ruthlessly disposing of its leaders when they are no longer viewed as electoral assets.

-Even former prime minister Margaret Thatcher, who is considered one of the party's greatest-ever leaders, winning three landslide elections in the 70s and 80s, was ousted in 1990 amid concerns over her politically toxic poll tax among other issues.
+Even former prime minister Margaret Thatcher, considered one of the party's greatest-ever leaders, was ousted in 1990 amid concerns over her politically toxic poll tax.

-Conversations about Tory succession - and who might lead the troops into the next battle - are constant within the party and have been taking place long before recent scandals sent Boris Johnson's approval ratings and poll lead tumbling.
+Conversations about Tory succession - and who might lead the troops into the next battle - have been taking place long before recent scandals sent Boris Johnson's approval ratings and poll lead tumbling.

-For the early part of the current prime minister’s tenure in No 10 Downing Street, it was perceived wisdom in Westminster that Rishi Sunak, the chancellor, would be next to ascend the Tory throne.
+For the early part of Johnson’s tenure in No 10 Downing Street, it was perceived wisdom in Westminster that Rishi Sunak, the chancellor, would be next to ascend the Tory throne.

-Assured performances by the Richmond and North Yorkshire MP while delivering his first Budget to MPs in the Commons, and the competence he displayed in delivering furlough, eat out to help out and other pandemic schemes, saw Mr Sunak's popularity surge and the chancellor quickly became the darling of the party's grassroots.

-While Mr Sunak's star has since fallen slightly over recent tax hikes, he is still the favourite of some bookies to become the next occupant of No 10.
-But who else is in the running?

 Lizz Truss, who has undergone somewhat of an epiphany over Brexit, has recently seen her approval ratings soar, with a Conservative Home poll published last month ranking her top among cabinet ministers.